 Best part of the night was the firedancing and the bonfire.
 In case you wanted to experience this, Inaladelan provides an amazing bonfire where you can sit around with friends and cook s’mores and engage in beautiful conversations under the starry night.
 For more details, you can check out Inaladelan on Instagram or visit Inaladelanisland.com.

 - Day tour: PHP 1,500 / person minimum of 5 pax.
-Includes round trip boat transfers, entrance fee, lunch and light snack
+Includes round trip boat transfers, entrance fee, lunch, and a light snack

 - Overnight Camping: PHP 2,500 / person minimum of 2 pax.
-Includes 2 days 1 night stay, round trip boat transfers, camping tent with foam bed and pillow, dinner and breakfast, 1 hour free use of cayak
+Includes 2 days 1-night stay, round trip boat transfers, camping tent with foam bed and pillow, dinner and breakfast, 1-hour free use of kayak

 Because of the immensely satisfying stay at Inaladelan Island, this should be on the radar of anyone planning their next trip this Summer.

 AirAsia Philippines now flies from Clark to Puerto Princesa 3 times a week or every Tuesday, Thursday, and Saturday.
 Aside from Clark, AirAsia also offers flights to Puerto Princesa from its hubs in Manila, Cebu, and Davao.
 AirAsia is part of the AirAsia Group that has been awarded the World’s Best Low-Cost Carrier for nine consecutive years running by Skytrax since 2009.
 For latest promo updates, follow @AirAsia on Facebook and @airasiafilipino on Twitter and Instagram.
 Book your flights at www.airasia.com.

 From Puerto Princesa, you can book a van going to Port Barton, which takes about 2.5 to 3 hours.
 We just wanted to advise future travelers that roads are curvy, steep, and some roads are still under construction.